Rampump/tobout/README.md

 ## About Reticulum

-Reticulum is a networking stack that lets devices communicate directly with each other, forming resilient mesh networks.
-Columba uses LXMF (Lightweight Extensible Message Format) to send messages across the Reticulum network.
+[Reticulum](https://github.com/markqvist/Reticulum) is a networking stack that lets devices communicate directly with each other, forming resilient mesh networks.
+It is optimized for low bandwidth, high latency connections, and can communicate over nearly any medium.
+Columba uses [LXMF](https://github.com/markqvist/LXMF) (Lightweight Extensible Message Format) to send messages across the Reticulum network, and uses a native Android implementation of [ble-reticulum](https://github.com/torlando-tech/ble-reticulum) to enable messaging over BLE with other Android and Linux devices.

 Want to learn more?
 Visit [Reticulum's documentation](https://reticulum.network/).